What is pulmonary rehabilitation?

 What the doctor does know is that exercise and pulmonary rehabilitation will help - they've seen other patients improve and read the medical studies.
 Wouldn't it be nice to be able to walk further or take a shower without getting out of breathe?
 Here's why from a patient who's been there - me - and what it is really like.

 First, it feels so good to move.
 It’s what our bodies are designed for.
 Moving helps bring a sense of normalcy back into life.
+But the first step is definitely the hardest!

 Second, gains.
 Before pulmonary rehabilitation, I felt so physically bad, I couldn't even begin to imagine how much better I could feel.
 I hadn't given up but I sure had resigned myself to a more limited life.
 And it's just so easy to sit.
 I got in a real rut.
 Consistent exercise, a few times a week, made everything easier.
-It improved my mood and refilled my "tank of hope."
+It improved my mood and refilled my "tank of hope." (story continues below).

 Third, comfort.
 I get a lot of air trapping because my lungs can get air in but they can’t get all the air back out.
 It's like how a balloon feels right before it pops.
 Exercise helps empty my lungs of the “bad” air so I can take deeper breaths and eliminates the discomfort.
 Being short of breath also makes me feel uncomfortable.
 I also get a lot of mucous in my lungs and the exercise helps move it up and out!